YanhengWang/yanhengwang.github.io/notes/index.md

 # Geometry: Combinatorics & Algorithms

-Three main parts: planar graphs and their embeddings; triangulation of point sets; convex polytopes. [➤](./geometry)

-# Counting and Sampling

-The theory of Markov chain mixing times and their use in attacking counting/sampling combinatorial structures. [➤](./sampling)
+> A broad coverage of topics in discrete geometry, with an eye to both combinatorial properties and computational aspects.
+The notes are divided into three parts: planar embeddings, points and lines in 2D/3D, and convex polytopes. [➤](./geometry)

+# Linear Algebra & Linear Programming

+> Pending...
+Intends to convey the intuitions in linear algebra and the methodology of transferring them to formal arguments.
+The theory of linear programming contributes a working example. [➤](./linear-algebra)

 # Theory of Computation

-Classical materials in formal languages, computability and basic complexity theory. [➤](./computation)
+> Classical materials in formal languages, automata, computability and basic complexity theory. [➤](./computation)

 # Programming Languages

-Features, designs and constructions of programming languages. [➤](./program-language)
+> Theoretical studies of the design and construction of a programming language, with emphasis on typing systems. [➤](./program-language)

-# Linear Algebra & Linear Programming

-> Still pending...

-A flexible introduction to linear algebra, with applications in linear programming. [➤](./linear-algebra)
+# Counting and Sampling

+> A mixture of notes that collect cool ideas of attacking counting/sampling problems.
+The main theme is about Markov chain mixing times, but some analytic tools are also included. [➤](./sampling)